Brett Denevi

-Brett W. Denevi (born 1980) is a Planetary Geologist at the Johns Hopkins University Applied Physics Laboratory.
+Brett W. Denevi (born 1980) is a Planetary Geologist at the Johns Hopkins Applied Physics Laboratory.
 She is currently serving as the Deputy Principal Investigator for the Lunar Reconnaissance Orbiter Camera.
 In 2014, Asteroid 9026 was named Denevi in her honor.
 She is the recipient of seven NASA group achievement awards and in 2014 she was awarded a NASA Early Career Fellowship.
 In 2015, she received a Maryland Academy of Sciences Outstanding Young Scientist Award.

 Career

 She obtained her B.A. in Geological Sciences in 2002 from Northwestern University, and her Ph.D. in Geology and Geophysics in 2007 from the University of Hawaiʻi.

 From 2007 to 2010 she was part of Arizona State University, where she served as the Deputy Instrument Scientist for the Mercury Dual Imaging System on board the MESSENGER spacecraft at Mercury leading the in-flight calibration and co-leading the Geology Discipline Group.
 Dr. Denevi was also a Participating Scientist on the Dawn mission at Vesta investigating pitted terrain and the presence of volatiles.

 She is a Planetary Geologist at the Johns Hopkins University Applied Physics Laboratory.

 In an interview, she described her career as "following the traditional path".
 She also emphasized the need to "saying yes to the opportunities that you come across".